N0TNAWA/dotfiles/README.md

 ### Arch linux minimal install with multilib enabled in the pacman.conf file

 ### Update your system
+Checks if everything is up-to date.
 ```
 sudo pacman -Syu
 ```

 ### git
+git is what we are gonna use to pull github repositories.
 ```
 sudo pacman -S git
 ```

 ### base-devel
+base-devel enables us to install aur packages.
 ```
 sudo pacman -S base-devel
 ```

 ### paru
+Paru is going to be our aur helper.
+An aur helper just essentially installs packages from the aur easier.
 ```
 git clone https://aur.archlinux.org/paru.git
 cd paru